-Welcome back to our first half term.
 We hope that this page gives you and your families lots of information about some of the things we will be learning.
-Have a good look around!

 Parents/carers, if you have any questions please contact your child's class teacher at school or

-Over the year, we will be teaching and sharing a range of different class novels.
+Over the year, we will be reading and discussing a range of different class novels.